United Way of South Wood & Adams Counties logo next to the Financial Security Coalition logo

 • Basic financial education is necessary to reach financial stability and independence.

-• United Way's Financial Security Coalition established the Finance and Investment Challege Bowl event, driving student interest & engagement in financial education.
+• United Way's Financial Security Coalition established the Finance and Investment Challenge Bowl event, driving student interest & engagement in financial education.

 • 99 students from local high schools participated in the 2025 Finance and Investment Challenge Bowl.